What Can AIOps Do For DevOps? - Part 1

 But why are we talking about AIOps on a site devoted to DevOps?

-"Recent EMA research, AI(work)Ops examined the State of AIOps 2021," explains Valerie O'Connell, Research Director Digital Service Execution, Enterprise Management Associates (EMA).
+"Recent EMA research, AI(work)Ops examined the State of AIOps 2021," explains Valerie O'Connell, Research Director Digital Service Execution, Enterprise Management Associates (EMA)(link is external).
 "Not surprisingly, AIOps is delivering high value — both quantifiable and qualitative — and, at the very least, paying for itself as it goes.
 What was a little more surprising was the ascendancy of DevOps as the major beneficiary of AIOps capabilities, edging out ITOps' more traditional ITSM constituency.
 The one-two punch of AIOps and automation has a direct impact on the speed of development innovation into production and the quality of the resultant services.
 In fact, AIOps puts both muscle and brains in modern DevOps initiatives — not to mention the fast-rising SRE function."

-"The need for AIOps in DevOps has only accelerated with the increased adoption of hybrid and multi-cloud environments," adds Spiros Xanthos, VP of Product Management, Observability & IT Ops at Splunk.
+"The need for AIOps in DevOps has only accelerated with the increased adoption of hybrid and multi-cloud environments," adds Spiros Xanthos, VP of Product Management, Observability & IT Ops at Splunk(link is external).
 "Operational complexity across DevOps teams has expanded as the amount of data developers and site reliability engineers (SREs) have to sift through to triage and resolve outages has grown exponentially.
 Observability has elevated our ability to quickly detect problems and ask questions of our systems, and coupled with AIOps, DevOps teams have the power to automate the path from development to production.
 AIOps helps teams automatically respond to changes in how the production environment is performing.
 Machine learning helps by detecting anomalies, predicting performance problems, conducting root cause analysis and more — providing guidance on where DevOps teams should focus their energy to optimize workflows.
 Through continued automation, developers and SREs can increase collaboration and speed, ultimately saving organizations time, resources and money."

 Clearly AIOps delivers benefits to DevOps teams and developers, as well as the obvious expected beneficiaries on the IT Ops side.
 This DEVOPSdigest list explores just what those benefits are.